dharani18p/EX_6_ANIMATION_GIT/README.md

 ```
 Program to create and design an android application for performing different animations.

-Developed by: DEEPESH P
+Developed by: DHARANI P

-RegisterNumber: 212222220009
+RegisterNumber: 212222220011
 ```
 ## MainActivity.java: